gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 For instance, Voegelin writes, "Plato was a philosopher, not a political ideologist" (2001: 189).

-For MO, as Fuller puts it, "To consider politics philosophically is to describe the necessary character of politics in its endless efforts to preserve and to change; it is not to prescribe courses of action" (2024: 152).
+For Oakeshott, as Fuller puts it, "To consider politics philosophically is to describe the necessary character of politics in its endless efforts to preserve and to change; it is not to prescribe courses of action" (2024: 152).

 [More materials should be added here.]

 ## Plato: A Common Source

-MO and EV share a significant interest and debt to Plato.
-At the beginning of his first book, MO writes, "Anyone who has had a glimpse of the range and subtlety of the thought of Plato... will long ago despaired of becoming a philosopher" (1933: 7).
+Oakeshott and Voegelin share a significant interest and debt to Plato.
+At the beginning of his first book, Oakeshott writes, "Anyone who has had a glimpse of the range and subtlety of the thought of Plato... will long ago despaired of becoming a philosopher" (1933: 7).
 And in a work with "experience" in its title, he looks to Plato to define experience: "Experience, says Plato, is dialectic; the true form of experience is argument" (1933: 37).
-Over a decade later, when MO declares the method he will use in an essay, he also remarks "This, of course, is the philosophical method and aim presented to us in the Socratic dialogues; and it is one with which I see no reason to quarrel" (1993: 130).
-As Timothy Fuller says of all of MO's post-WWII essays, "These writings show a strong affinity for the Socratic style of philosophizing" (1993: 23).
+Over a decade later, when Oakeshott declares the method he will use in an essay, he also remarks "This, of course, is the philosophical method and aim presented to us in the Socratic dialogues; and it is one with which I see no reason to quarrel" (1993: 130).
+As Timothy Fuller says of all of Oakeshott's post-WWII essays, "These writings show a strong affinity for the Socratic style of philosophizing" (1993: 23).

-EV, of course, devoted a 400-page book entirely to the work of Plato and Aristotle (2000b), and the Cumulative index of EV's collected works well over 300 references to Plato scatted across at least 17 volumes.
+Voegelin, of course, devoted a 400-page book entirely to the work of Plato and Aristotle (2000b), and the Cumulative index of Voegelin's collected works well over 300 references to Plato scatted across at least 17 volumes.

-But it also, in their remarks on Plato, the major difference in MO's and EV's understanding of philosophy becomes
+But it also, in their remarks on Plato, the major difference in Oakeshott's and Voegelin's understanding of philosophy becomes
 apparent: does it have any practical value?
-For MO, the answer is a clear "no."
+For Oakeshott, the answer is a clear "no."
-As Fuller puts it, "But philosophy for MO is also, categorically, speaking, impractical.
+As Fuller puts it, "But philosophy for Oakeshott is also, categorically, speaking, impractical.
 The search for truth has nothing to do with daily life."
 (1993: 19)

-Meanwhile, for EV its practical value is significant: in fact, the philosopher, through the order in his own soul, offers the polity its only opportunity to achieve order in itself.
+Meanwhile, for Voegelin its practical value is significant: in fact, the philosopher, through the order in his own soul, offers the polity its only opportunity to achieve order in itself.

 Voegelin follows Plato closely in his understanding of philosophy as a way to achieve right order in the soul.

-For example, EV says of Socrates: "He is the gift of god to Athens, given as a gadfly to the polis to stir it back into life" (2000b: 62).
+For example, Voegelin says of Socrates: "He is the gift of god to Athens, given as a gadfly to the polis to stir it back into life" (2000b: 62).